 Just as God was his ultimate as well as immediate ancestor, so also man was his ultimate and immediate ancestor.
 He most frequently referred to himself as the Son of Man, and like much else about him, this title has not been well understood.
 It was not a reference to Daniel’s vision of one ‘like a son of man’ who, coming before the throne of God, received authority to rule over the nations, but to the eighth psalm.
-It was an affirmation of the fact that he was fully man, through Mary his mother and Adam the father of all humanity.
-He was fully man and fully God, for in Adam the two natures were one.
-God expressed his nature in human form, and expressed his perfect spiritual nature in one who was descended from the first man, ‘Adam, the Son of God.’
+It was an affirmation of the fact that he was the son of Adam, which means ‘man’ in Hebrew, as well as the son of God.
+In Adam himself the two natures were one.
+God expressed his nature in human form, in ‘Adam, the Son of God.’

-The Jews’ belief that their Messiah would be a second Moses went back to a passage in the book Deuteronomy, where Moses told Israel: God will raise up for you a prophet like me from among you.
+The Jews’ belief that their Messiah would be a second Moses went back to a passage in Deuteronomy, where Moses told Israel: God will raise up for you a prophet like me from among you.
 Although in the period of the kings many prophets arose, from Elijah in the 9th century to Malachi in the 5th, and all spoke with authority, none were recognised as fulfilling Moses’ words.
 After the kings, Judah became subject to a succession of foreign powers.
 What people hoped for was a leader who would liberate them in the same way as Moses liberated the Israelites from Egyptian slavery.

 His victory death had effect for the past as well as the future.
 ‘When he ascended, he led captivity captive.’
 He went down into Hades and released many of Israel’s children from the sleep of death, so that they were raised with him, including the thief who died on the cross next to him.
 He also released many souls that had perished in the antediluvian world.
 Having died and risen, he became the first to be reborn.
 Those whom he ransomed became the firstfruits of his resurrection, as he himself was the firstfruits.

 Christ will return to Jerusalem.
 His feet will stand on the Mount of Olives so that it splits and becomes a wide valley.
-With him will be the ‘saints’, his bride: those of Israel who were raised from the dead immediately after his resurrection and those yet to be raised when the last of seven trumpets sounds.
+With him will be the ‘saints’: those of Israel who were raised from the dead immediately after his resurrection and those yet to be raised when the last of seven trumpets sounds.
 He will be king over all the earth.
-After the wrath of God has been spent, the survivors of the nations will no longer have their own governments, acting as they see fit, but come under his government.
+After the wrath of God has been spent, the survivors of the nations will no longer have their own governments, acting as they see fit, but will come under his government.
 He will gather them before him, and separate them as a shepherd separates sheep from goats.

 He was not the Creator, but the Son through whom and for whom all things were created.
 Without him nothing was made that was made.
 In him was life.
 So with the new life that comes through the Holy Spirit: as the Father has life in himself, so he has granted the Son to have life in himself.
 At the resurrection it will be the Son who sits on the throne.
 The dead will hear his voice and come out, those who have done good to the resurrection of life and those who have done evil to the resurrection of judgement.